 Sitges Old Town

-The old town of Sitges, also called Casco Antiguo, is definitely one of the most beautiful in the region.
-No wonder we visit this small town with its coastal charm every year.
-In the picturesque old town, you can find all kinds of interesting buildings.
+The old town of Sitges, or Casco Antiguo, is undoubtedly one of the most picturesque in the region.
+It’s no surprise that we’re drawn to this quaint town with its coastal allure every year.
+The old town is a treasure trove of fascinating structures.

-From idyllic white fishermen’s cottages in small dreamy alleys to exciting architecture in the typical Catalan Modernist style to fancy little cafes and restaurants.
+You’ll encounter everything from quaint white fishermen’s cottages tucked away in dreamy alleys to impressive Catalan Modernist architecture and even charming cafes and restaurants.

-Just follow the little streets and see where they lead.
-There are charming buildings to be discovered on every corner.
-Have a café con leche in one of the cafes and enjoy the Mediterranean charm of this little seaside town.
+Just wander through the narrow streets and see where they take you.
+Every corner reveals captivating buildings.
+Stop for a café con leche in one of the local cafes and soak up the Mediterranean vibe of this delightful seaside town.

 Sant Bartomeu and Santa Tecla Church